nibatandukar/python/s3/getObjtag/README.md

-# S3 Put Object Tagging
+# S3 Get Object Tagging

-This  code will hleps to add the s3 Put tag on the oject, the max tag that we can add is upto 10.
+This  code will hleps to add the s3 Get tag on the oject, the max tag that we can add is upto 10.

 ```